MerginMaps/docs/src/field/input_ui.md

 ![Sign in](./input-account.png)

 ## GPS
-Tapping the GPS button recenters the map to your current position.
+Tapping the GPS button recentres the map to your current position.

 Pressing and holding GPS icon turns on / turns off the GPS auto-centre mode.